 Idea to Initiative: Induction Cooking

 The Idea to Initiative educational campaign provides resources on the Induction Cooking Market Transformation Initiative (MTI).
 Read frequently asked questions (FAQs) and watch on demand presentations to learn about the critical aspects of the final Induction Cooking MTI Plan.
-More resources will be added as the Idea to Initiative campaign progresses.

 FAQs: Induction Cooking Product Assessment